Skip to main content

 Exercise Activity Thermogenesis

-Calories burned from deliberate exercise — your gym sessions, runs, sports.
+Calories burned from deliberate exercise: your gym sessions, runs, sports.
+Partially offset by reductions in other components when training volume rises.

 TEF